Climate change could force Bangkok to move, official warns

 Indonesia will inaugurate this year its new capital Nusantara, which will replace sinking and polluted Jakarta as the country's political centre.

-The mammoth move has been controversial and extremely expensive, with an estimated price tag of $32 billion-$35 billion.
+The mammoth move has been controversial and extremely expensive, with an estimated price tag of $32 billion to $35 billion.

 Thailand is suffering the effects of climate change across a range of sectors, from farmers struggling with heat and drought to tourism businesses affected by coral bleaching and pollution.